nubenetes/awesome-kubernetes/docs/servicemesh.md

 - [cncf.io: Protocol detection and opaque ports in Linkerd](https://www.cncf.io/blog/2021/03/10/protocol-detection-and-opaque-ports-in-linkerd/)
 - [thenewstack.io: Linkerd 2.0: The Service Mesh for Service Owners, Platform Architects, SREs](https://thenewstack.io/linkerd-2-0-the-service-mesh-for-service-owners-platform-architects-sres/)
 - [cncf.io: Why Linkerd doesn’t use Envoy](https://www.cncf.io/blog/2020/12/11/why-linkerd-doesnt-use-envoy/)
+- [linkerd.io: Multi-cluster communication](https://linkerd.io/2.10/tasks/multicluster/index.html) This guide will walk you through installing and configuring Linkerd so that two clusters can talk to services hosted on both.

 "[Installed @Linkerd in staging yesterday using Helm and Terraform](https://twitter.com/DanielJamesPost).
 It was incredibly easy to setup and immediately helped me diagnose tricky latency issues between services.
 I have no idea why I didn’t do this sooner.
 Can’t wait to get this into production."